What Is An eSIM?

 • Environmental benefits: Because eSIMs are digital, no plastic is used in their manufacturing process.
 Additionally, no waste is discarded when they’re no longer needed, making them an eco-friendly option.

-• eSIM technology streamlines location-independent cellular connectivity while offering speed and security features.
+eSIM technology also streamlines location-independent cellular connectivity while offering speed and security features.

 With more carriers adopting eSIMs and more devices supporting them, it’s only a matter of time before people completely overcome connectivity barriers like geographical coverage and roaming charges.